AARP Eye Center

 Pennsylvania treats mail-in ballots differently than absentee ballots:

-• Mail-in ballots: Any registered voter can request a mail-in ballot without a reason.
-You also can register with the state's annual mail-in voter list to automatically receive a mail-in ballot for every election through the third Monday in February of the following year.
+Mail-in ballots: Any registered voter can request a mail-in ballot without a reason.
+You also can register with the state’s annual mail-in voter list to automatically receive a mail-in ballot for every election through the third Monday in February of the following year.
 Note that you’ll need to submit a new request each year.

-• Absentee ballots: Only voters who have a disability or illness, or who will be out of town on Election Day, can request an absentee ballot.
+Absentee ballots: Only voters who have a disability or illness, or who will be out of town on Election Day, can request an absentee ballot.

-• Online: You can use the state's ballot request portal to request a mail-in or absentee ballot.
+- Online: You can use the state’s ballot request portal to request a mail-in or absentee ballot.
 You’ll need a Pennsylvania driver’s license or PennDOT identification card number to apply.
 If you don’t have either, include the last four digits of your Social Security number and upload a photo of your signature.
 If you don’t have an approved ID or a Social Security number, you must apply by mail or in person.

 If you experience an emergency such as an unexpected illness, you can apply for an emergency absentee ballot.
-Your emergency absentee ballot application must be received by your county elections board by 8 p.m. on Election Day.
+Your emergency absentee ballot application must be received by your county elections office by 8 p.m. on Election Day.

 Returning your mail-in or absentee ballot

-You must return your own ballot, unless you are a voter with a disability who has designated someone else or you are requesting an emergency ballot.
+You must return your own ballot unless you are a voter with a disability who has designated someone else or you are requesting an emergency ballot.

 If you make a paperwork error that will prevent your mail-in ballot from counting, you have the right to vote by provisional ballot at your polling place on Election Day.
-Counties differ in whether they notify voters of disqualifying errors on their mail-in ballots and whether they allow voters to fix them.
+Note that counties differ in whether they notify voters of disqualifying errors on their mail-in ballots and whether they allow voters to fix them.
+Check your mail-in ballot status via the state’s voter portal or contact your county elections office.

 Voting in person before Election Day